cosmopower-organization/lcdm/README.md

 # lcdm
-suite of emulators for lcdm
+Suite of emulators for LCDM